 - Middle school students receive eight hours a week.

 - High school students receive two hours per week per core class for which the student is actively enrolled.

 - Advanced placement courses are not provided for on homebound instruction and modifications and/or reductions to honors level coursework will initiate a transfer to an academic level course.

 - All final grade determinations will be made by the teacher of record in collaboration with the school administration.

 - Students who do not attend a full-day of school will have a proportionally fewer number of hours.

-How is a student’s attendance reported while receiving Homebound Instruction Support?
+How is a Student’s Attendance reported while receiving Homebound Instruction Services?

 Students are carried on the rolls of the school for the duration of the homebound instruction, and attendance is marked in accordance with student compliance to instructional requirements of the program.
+State compulsory attendance laws apply for students receiving Homebound services.
 Repeated cancelations or non-compliance can result in the termination of services.